sabahallah/frontend-zone/css-and-design/css-outline.md

     The default value is ease, which starts slow, speeds up in the middle, and then slows down again in the end. */
     animation-timing-function: east-out;
     /* animation-timing-function: cubic-bezier(0.25, 0.25, 0.75, 0.75); */
+    animation-delay: 3s;  /* it will wait for 3s then start animating */

+    /* shortcut*/
+    animation: moveInRight 1s ease-out;
 }
 ```